vazub/rebol2-docker/README.md

 `$ brew install socat`

 ### Step 2: Edit `~/.zshrc` file and add to it the following code ###
+Starting with macOS Catalina, Macs will now use Zsh as the default login shell and interactive shell across the operating system.
+That is why we need to create and/or edit `.zshrc` instead of `.bashrc`.

 ```
 export DISPLAY_MAC=`ifconfig en0 | grep "inet " | cut -d " " -f2`:0